Daniel-KM/Omeka-S-module-Log/README.md

 keys inside your own `config/local.config.php`, so the maintenance will be simpler.

-The default config allows to keep existing log mechanisms: the file `logs/application.log` and the background logs in the table `job` inside the Omeka database.
-They can be disabled if wanted.
+The default config keeps the existing log mechanism inside the file `logs/application.log`, but removes the logs of the jobs in the table `job` inside the Omeka database.
+This second logs are useless with this module.
+Furthermore, the default log of jobs is a big text field (4GB), so it may prevent to restore a database if there is a row is bigger than the param "max_allowed_packet" in the config of mariadb/mysql.

 The logger allows to define one or more of writers (a file, a database, a cloud service, syslog, etc.).
 All the writers are listed in `config['logger']['writers']`.